-During export, a subfolder below the main export folder specified on the Export tab (cf. chapter 5.4) will be created for each tile.
-Each folder name consists of a prefix and a tile-specific suffix [2].
+Each subfolder name consists of a prefix and a tile-specific suffix [1].
 The suffix may contain the row and column number of the tile exported or a combination of the tile's minimum / maximum coordinates.
-If a coordinate suffix is chosen, the coordinates will be given in the reference system specified for the CityGML export (cf.

-chapter 5.4; default value is the internal SRS of the 3D City Database instance), even if the coordinates of the bounding box filter are given in another user-defined SRS.
+If a coordinate suffix is chosen, the coordinates will be given in the reference system specified for the CityGML export (cf. chapter 5.4; default value is the internal SRS of the 3D City Database instance), even if the coordinates of the bounding box filter are given in another user-defined SRS.
 This makes it easy to relate objects to tiles since the coordinates of the objects contained in the tile are exported in the same reference system.
 The filename of the CityGML instance document created in each subfolder corresponds to the one defined on the Export tab.
-However, a tile-specific suffix may be appended [2].
+However, a tile-specific suffix may be appended [1].